All Episodes

 Yes, but we're focused more on the threats that come to the grid other than the base power.

-So when you look at all the solar panels that are coming from China, you look at a lot of the inverter based technologies that are coming in and the batteries and all the BESS, the battery energy storage systems, they're just BESS for short at the utility base.
+You look at a lot of the inverter-based technologies that are coming in, and the batteries and all the BESS, the battery energy storage systems, they're just BESS for short at the utility basis.

-They're all coming, it's like probably 80 percent comes from China.
+They're all coming, you know, it's a it's like probably 80% comes from China.

-And China, China has known backdoors into that equipment that have been discovered.
+And China, China has known back doors into those into that equipment that have been discovered.

-They're in the inverters, they're in, they can be in the battery management systems.
+They're in the inverters, they're in, uh, they can be in the battery management systems.

-They can be in the, I mean, Sandia has found that Chinese made transformers, big transformers, these are, you know, high voltage transformers have been found to have backdoors into them and they can be turned off.
+They can be in the, I mean, Sandia has found that Chinese-made transformers, big transformers, these are high-voltage transformers, have been found to have back doors into them, and they can be turned off.

-I I didn't realize that transformers were connected to the internet.
+I did not realize that transformers were connected to the internet.

-I mean, are they run with software that gets updated from the cloud now and there's like an Ethernet port plugged in somewhere?
+I mean, are they run with software that gets updated from the cloud now?

 It's called operational technology, but they're programmable logic devices that monitor the conditions of the transformer.

-And these are, you know, five million dollars to twenty million dollars transformers and they they take about four to six years to replace.
+And these are $5 million to $20 million transformers, and they take about four to six years to replace.

 They're called SCADA systems.